-I really hate how processes and delivery becomes such a routine that the delivery team doesn’t seem to “care” any more about the customer’s experience.
+I really hate how processes and delivery become such a routine that the delivery team doesn’t seem to “care” anymore about the customer’s experience.

 You may not have experienced it yet, but others may be experiencing it at this very moment.

-Imagine if you were sitting in a restaurant, your order was taken then they come back after 30 minutes only to say that your order will be delayed for another 10-15 minutes?
-And, that the reason is because they ran out of chicken so they need to thaw out more.
+Imagine if you were sitting in a restaurant, your order was taken when they come back after 30 minutes only to say that your order will be delayed for another 10-15 minutes?
+And, that the reason is that they ran out of chicken so they need to thaw out more.

 Now, any person would get annoyed and irritated because they’re there to eat!
 You’re hungry and can’t wait to get your fingers on that hot, juicy fried chicken that you’ve been craving for.